MicrosoftDocs/azure-docs-powershell/azps-10.3.0/Az.Network/New-AzFirewall.md

 This example creates a Firewall attached to virtual hub "vHub".
 A firewall policy $fp will be attached to the firewall.
 This firewall allows/denies the traffic based on the rules mentioned in the firewall policy $fp.
 The virtual hub and the firewall should be in the same regions.

-### Example 10: Create a Firewall with threat intelligence whitelist setup
+### Example 10: Create a Firewall with threat intelligence allowlist setup
 ```powershell
 $rgName = "resourceGroupName"
 $vnet = Get-AzVirtualNetwork -ResourceGroupName $rgName -Name "vnet"